 Compliance Committee recommendations (CC to complete)

 The CC discussed the [CCP] Fisheries Operational Plan and Data Collection and Analysis plan and agreed that the approach outlined in the Fisheries Operation Plan is [compliant|non-compliant] with the requirements of CMM 17 (2024).

+The CC discussed the [CCP] Fisheries Operational Plan and Data Collection and Analysis plan and agreed that DCAP is [compliant|non-compliant] with and [likely | unlikely] to meet the requirements of CMM 02 (2023).